fighting-game-button-challenge (Fighting Game Button Challenge)

 - Similar to practicing a musical instrument.

-- Idea: Provide a type of score that is more suitable for measuring actual skill.
+- Suggestion: Provide a score type better suited for measuring actual skill.

 - Mental Allocation

-- By becoming able to press buttons without conscious thought, the mental allocation previously consumed by buttons can be redirected to the match, leading to more favorable game developments.
+- By becoming able to press buttons without conscious thought, the mental allocation previously consumed by buttons can be shifted to the match itself, leading to a more advantageous game flow.

 Example Usage with Actual Matches & Training Mode

-- Get used to the buttons with this app.
+- Get familiar with buttons using this app.

 - Play actual matches.